 - Provision of advice on the design of work areas.

-In order to have an effective Fire Safety Management System it is essential to have a clear, credible and easily understood Fire Safety Policy.
-This policy may be written for smaller organisations at the corporate level only or for larger organisations may be written at the corporate level and supplemented at a local level .
-Whatever the case it is essential that all risks are considered fully and that the policy reflects adequately the needs of the organisation.
+To have an effective Fire Safety Management System it is essential to have a clear, credible and easily understood Fire Safety Policy.
+This policy may be written for smaller organisations at the corporate level only.
+For larger organisations a corporate level policy supplemented with a local level policy is appropriate .
+Either way the policy must fully reflect the needs of the organisation.

 Fire Safety Risk Assessment

 As from October 2006 the Regulatory Reform (Fire Safety) Order 2005 came into effect.
-Under the order the Responsible Person must carry out a Fire Safety Risk Assessment and based on that assessment take appropriate action to minimise risk.
-Where 5 or more persons are employed the risk assissment must be in writing.
+Under the order the Responsible Person must carry out a Fire Safety Risk Assessment and based on that assessment take appropriate action to minimise risk. if 5 or more persons are employed the risk assessment must be in writing.

 USC has been providing Fire Safety Risk Assessments since 1999 when the Regulations at that time made Fire Safety Risk Assessments mandatory.
 The new 2005 Regulations have made the requirements stricter and enforcement action by the competent authorities is likely where Fire Safety Risk Assessments have not been produced.

 Our Fire Safety Consultancy division will systematically and critically examine your workplace and your activities to determine the risk of fire to your staff, visitors and buildings.

 A report identifying significant fire hazards and risks will be produced with a prioritised action plan for removing or reducing these risks as much as is possible.
 The plan will also identify how to comply with any statutory breaches and best practices.